i5heu/ouroboros-kv/README.md

 - `ClearText`: Original unprocessed data.
 - `DataMeta`: Metadata about the data, including references to `ChunkMeta`.
 - `ChunkMeta`: Metadata about a specific chunk, including references to `Slice`s.

+## Scope
+This project is part of the [OuroborosDB](https://github.com/i5heu/ouroboros-db), it does not handle networking or anything distributed, only local storage and retrieval of bytes.

 ## License